What if we found ourselves building something that nobody wanted? In that case, what did it matter if we did it on time and on budget?

 - Branding and corporate identity kits, color palettes, usage guidelines for copyrights, logos, trademarks, and other attributions

-- UI asset libraries, which include icons and other images, standard layouts, and grids
+- UI asset libraries, which include icons and other images, templates, standard layouts, and grids

 - UI widgets, which include the design of buttons and other similar elements

-Making these assets more accessible allows the team to ‘do the right thing,’ as part of their natural workflow without friction.
-Moreover, this approach supports decentralized control, while realizing that some elements of the design system need to be centralized.
+Making these assets more accessible and putting them under source control allows the team to ‘do the right thing,’ as part of their natural workflow without friction.
+Simply, these assets are an integral part of the Architectural Runway. which supports decentralized control, while recognizing that some design elements need to be centralized.
 After all, these decisions are infrequent, long-lasting and provide significant economies of scale, as described in Principle #9, Decentralize decision-making.

 SAFe teams implement features via user Stories.
 Conveniently, user stories are written using a format that supports the outcome-hypothesis approach of Lean UX: